kylemaxxwell/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-5-1.png)

-> #### The max average number of steps group by interval across all days approximately is <font color = "red">206.17</font> and it shows on the above plot with red vertical line and text.
+> The max average number of steps group by interval across all days approximately is **206.17** and it shows on the above plot with red vertical line and text.

 ```r